miroslavkurka/miroslavkurka.github.io/thesis.md

 ## Research proposal

-Widely used cryptographic algorithms are based on the hardness of integer factorization and discrete logarithm problems.
-However, these problems can be solved efficiently by quantum computers.
-[1] Therefore, it is necessary to develop new cryptographic algorithms that are resistant to quantum computers.
-[1] One of the proposed algorithms resistant to attacks from quantum computers is proposed FIPS204 Crystals-Dilithium (ML-DSA), which is based on the hardness of the Shortest Vector Problem (SVP) in lattices.
-[2] NIST proposal was approved in 2023.
-[2].
+Sequence aligmnet is one of the fundamental tool in bionformatics.
+It provdise a framework for studying the evolution of DNA, RNA, and proteins.
+Since the first sequence alignment algorithm was proposed in 1981 by Smith et. al.[5], there have been many improvements and new algorithms proposed [2,3,4].
+However due to ever increasing amount of data, there is always a need for faster implementation or new approach to sequence alignment.
+Particulalry the advent of next-generation sequencing (NGS) has brought new challenges for sequence alignment algorithms[3].
+One of the recent advances was the invention of the Wavefront algorithm (WFA) [1].
+WFA is a gap-affine pairwise alignment algorithm that is based on the Smith-Waterman algorithm [1,6].
+WFA compared to other S-W like algorithms, which run in quadratic time, has complexity of O(ns+s^2).
+Furthuer reduction could be achieved by implementing it in CUDA as was proven in 2023 [2].
+Goal of this thesis is to implement it in CUDA and compare the performance with other implementation[2].

-//TODO: add more info about CPU GPU implementations
+//TODO add more info about WFA and why we choose it.

-Since then there have been several implementations of this algorithm.
-[3, 4, 5]

-//TODO: list reasons why we need GPU implementation

-The aim of this thesis is to implement the Dilithium signature scheme in CUDA and compare the performance with other implementations.
-[3, 4, 5]

 ## Achievable goals

-- [ ] Implement Dilithium signature scheme in CUDA
+- [ ] Implement WFA in CUDA
-   - [ ] speed up the NTT
 - [ ] Compare performance with CPU implementation
-- [ ] Compare performance with other GPU implementations
+- [ ] Compare performance with other GPU implementation
 - [ ] Code must be kept open-source and available on GitHub
-- [ ] Host code must be MISRA-C compliant

 ## Full Thesis available: